Ancient Rome: Flavian dynasty

-Titus had a short-lived rule; he was emperor from 79 to 81 AD.
-He finished the Flavian Amphitheater, which was constructed with war spoils from the First Jewish-Roman War, and promoted games celebrating the victory over the Jews that lasted for a hundred days.
-These games included gladiatorial combats, chariot races and a sensational mock naval battle on the flooded grounds of the Colosseum.
+Titus became emperor in 79.
+He finished the Flavian Amphitheater, using war spoils from the First Jewish-Roman War, and hosted victory games that lasted for a hundred days.
+These games included gladiatorial combats, horse races and a sensational mock naval battle on the flooded grounds of the Colosseum.
 Titus died of fever in 81 AD, and was succeeded by his brother Domitian.
-As emperor, Domitian assumed totalitarian characteristics, thought he could be a new Augustus, and tried to make a personal cult of himself.
-Domitian ruled for fifteen years, and his reign was marked by his attempts to compare himself to the gods.
+As emperor, Domitian showed the characteristics of a tyrant.
+He ruled for fifteen years, during which time he acquired a reputation for self-promotion as a living god.
 He constructed at least two temples in honour of Jupiter, the supreme deity in Roman religion.
-He also liked to be called "Dominus et Deus" ("Master and God").
+He was murdered following a plot within his own household.